adambard/learnxinyminutes-docs/swift.html.markdown

 let largeIntValue = 77_000 // 77000
 let label = "some text " + String(myVariable) // Casting
 let piText = "Pi = \(π), Pi 2 = \(π * 2)" // String interpolation

+// Build Specific values
+// uses -D build configuration
+#if false
+    println("Not printed")
+    let buildValue = 3
+#else
+    let buildValue = 7
+#endif
+println("Build value: \(buildValue)") // Build value: 7

+/*
+    Optionals are a Swift language feature that allows you to store a `Some` or `None` value.

+    Because Swift requires every property to have a value, even nil must be explicitly stored as an Optional value.

+    Optional<T> is an enum.
+*/
 var someOptionalString: String? = "optional" // Can be nil
+// same as above, but ? is a postfix operator (syntax candy) var someOptionalString2: Optional<String> = "optional"

 if someOptionalString != nil {
     // I am not nil